jasonleebrown/UCE_phyluce_pipeline/README.md

 ### MitoGenome Step 4.
 Make a fine-tunded reference for read-alignment

-General goal here is to extract a consensus sequence for your mitogenome and turn these into a reference fasta for read alignment.
+General goal here is to extract a consensus sequence for your mitogenome from steps 1-3 and turn it into a reference fasta for refining your called mitogenomes.

 1) Run the 'emboss_consensus' script in the directory containing all your mitogenomes.